OSBI/saiku/saiku-core/README.txt

 Pricing information
-Free as in speach, not as in beer.
+Free as in speech, not as in beer.
 Paypal(If you're feeling generous): http://bit.ly/fQhpQQ

 Contact information